0dpe/Linux-Journey/README.md

    }
    ```
 1. Connect to internet.
 Use `# nixos-rebuild switch`.
-1. To use Home Manager to configure Waybar and to autostart Waybar, edit `home.nix`:
+1. To use Home Manager to configure Waybar, edit `home.nix`:
    ```diff
    { config, lib, pkgs, ... }: